slakkire/slakkire_PowerBI/readme.txt

-Task 2.3: Develop an easy function that eliminates the "ID - " portion of both columns, which you may utilize and repeat for both of these searches to remove the IDs.Dimensional Searches.
+2c: Develop an easy function that eliminates the "ID - " portion of both columns, which you may utilize and repeat for both of these searches to remove the IDs.Dimensional Searches.
 Sales Representative & Sub Division require extra care.
 Several ID columns use a particular structure:
                       ID-4,ID-5,ID-6

 Develop an easy function that eliminates the "ID - " portion of both columns, which you may utilize and utilize for both of these searches for removing the IDs.

-Task 2.4: Establish a Data Architecture that connects all fields and uses the Calendar column previously built up in my pbix.
+2d: Establish a Data Architecture that connects all fields and uses the Calendar column previously built up in my pbix.

 3. DAX